Kub3rn3tesofficial/enhancements/keps/sig-node/2400-node-swap/README.md

 - Add Node-conformance tests for basic swap validation.
 To avoid disrupting node conformance lanes, only the cgroup knobs are validated to be defined as expected with no real memory stress or swap use.

+For beta 3:

+- We want e2e tests that can confirm that eviction will take in account swap usage

 For GA:

 - Add a lane dedicated for swap testing, including stress tests and other tests that might be disruptive and intensive.